Services

 What are next generation file formats and how can you benefit from them?

-Over the years, microscopy data has become larger in size and complexity and the diversity of microscopic systems from diverse vendors has created a multitude of bioimage file formats.
-Traditional file formats no longer fully meet the needs to manage modern bioimage datasets in an easy, fast and efficient way.
-This has motivated the mission to specify and bring into daily research life next-generation file formats in agreement with both technical standards and user needs.
-NFDI4BIOIMAGE actively contributes to this development and fosters exchange of stake holders in this process.
+Traditional file formats thus no longer fully serve the needs to manage modern bioimage datasets in an easy, fast and efficient way.
+This has motivated the mission to develop community-developed file formats that satisfy both today’s technical and user needs.

 Can you contribute to the development of next generation file formats?